dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 If the client submits a count query, the prequery returns the overall number of hits, but not the results themselves.

-In a first step, before transforming the WHERE clause, query patterns must be further optimised by removing the `rdfs:type` statement for entities whose type could be inferred from a property.
-Since there would be no need for explicit `rdfs:type` statements for them (unless the property from which the type of an entity must be inferred from is wrapped in an `OPTIONAL` block).
+In a first step, before transforming the WHERE clause, query patterns must be further optimised by removing the `rdfs:type` statement for entities whose type could be inferred from a property since there would be no need for explicit `rdfs:type` statements for them (unless the property from which the type of an entity must be inferred from is wrapped in an `OPTIONAL` block).
 This optimisation has to happen in advance, because otherwise `transformStatementInWhere` would expand the redundant `rdfs:type` statements.